DiffDog provides the following main features.

 If a directory is modified outside DiffDog while it is open in a Directory Comparison window, DiffDog can watch for changes and reload the directory if required.
 Non-equal directories and files can be copied from one pane (directory) to the other.
 You can also synchronize the directories, that is, copy all missing or updated files from one directory to the other or delete unneeded files.
 File comparisons can be started directly from within a Directory Comparison window by double-clicking a file in a directory.

-Multiple comparison windows (directory and file) can be opened in DiffDog at a time.
+Multiple comparison windows (directory, file, XML Schema, database schema, and database data) can be opened in DiffDog at a time.
 Directory synchronization is done in a dialog box that can be opened from the Directory Comparison window after you have run a directory comparison, and which allows you to customize the default synchronization settings according to your needs.

 The GUI has user-friendly menu layouts, intuitive toolbar icons, right-click quick menus, and a status bar that summarizes the results of comparisons.
-You can customize the look of Directory Comparison windows and File Comparison windows, including the background colors that are used to highlight differences.
+You can customize the look of Directory Comparison windows, File Comparison windows, XML Schema Comparison windows, Database Schema Comparison windows, and Database Data Comparison windows, including the background colors that are used to highlight differences.
 Files can be viewed in Text View or Altova's Grid View.

 The Text View of documents in File Comparison windows provides line-numbering, source-folding (i.e. expandable and collapsible elements), indentation guides, bookmarking, syntax coloring, and whitespace and linefeed indicators.
 Syntax coloring can be adjusted according to file type.